Physical-chemical process

 For natural organic matter of humic and allogenic origin, an acid PH will prove more effective.
 For algal cells, a PH close to neutral with an acidic tendency is the most effective.

 When it comes to inorganic particles, it’s best to stick to neutral PH values.
-When coagulating impurity mixtures, the mutual interaction between these impurities can have an impact not only on the dose of coagulant, but also on the optimum pH ranges.
+When coagulating mixtures of impurities, the mutual interaction between these impurities can have an impact on the coagulant dose, but also on the optimal pH ranges.

 Temperature